wp-plugins/post-from-site/readme.txt

 == Screenshots ==

-1. Post-from-site in action, using 'twentyeleven' theme
+1. Post From Site in action (default 'twentyeleven' theme): inserted onto a sticky post using the shortcode.